KristinaMFrazier/kristinamfrazier/README.md

 ## Hi, I'm Kristina 👋

 ### About Me:
-I currently live in Pittsburgh, PA and I work for Uber's Advanced Technology Group - I am enjoying helping to make Autonomous Vehicles come to life!
+I currently live in Pittsburgh, PA and I work for Uber's Advanced Technology Group - I am enjoying helping make Autonomous Vehicles a reality!
 I started my career as an Urban Planner, but I'm following my passion for data and tech and pursuing a new career in data analytics.

 I am formally trained in Geographic Information Systems at the graduate degree level, but I've in the past three yearas I've completed several online bootcamps (through Udacity and Coursera) and in-person workshops (with Metis and General Assembly) to hone my skills with Python, SQL, and practical statistics.